DevExpress/devextreme-documentation/concepts/05 UI Components/PieChart/10 Series/20 Selection/05 User Interaction.md

 ---

 Only a single point can be in the selected state at a time by default.
-If you need to allow multiple points to be in this state, assign *"multiple"* to the [pointSelectionMode](/api-reference/20%20Data%20Visualization%20Widgets/dxPieChart/1%20Configuration/pointSelectionMode.md '/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/#pointSelectionMode') option.
+If you need to allow multiple points to be in this state, assign *"multiple"* to the [pointSelectionMode](/api-reference/20%20Data%20Visualization%20Widgets/dxPieChart/1%20Configuration/pointSelectionMode.md '/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/#pointSelectionMode') property.

 ---
 ##### jQuery